LianzaG/color-scroll/README.md

 Color Scroll
 ============

-A super tiny jQuery plugin (~862B) to changes the background color as you scroll the page.
+A super tiny jQuery plugin (~862B) to change the background color as you scroll the page.

 ### How to use
 Add the script to the page